 Post-Surgery Monitoring for A Stoma Reversal Patient

-Tests were carried out frequently to ensure my recovery is normal and acceptable, and there were also very frequent checks on vital signs.
+Tests were carried out frequently to ensure my recovery was normal and acceptable, and there were also very frequent checks on vital signs.

 Recent Studies on Temporary Colostomy Patients

-Latest research studies by the University of Michigan Health System tells us that temporary colostomy patients are generally not as accepting and happy as patients with a permanent colostomy.
+Latest research studies by the University of Michigan Health System tell us that temporary colostomy patients are generally not as accepting and happy as patients with a permanent colostomy.
 Strange, but true.

 They say that patients with a temporary colostomy will always hope and yearn for a life without a colostomy.
 It is said that many may put their life on hold and may postpone getting on with their normal lifestyle and habits until their colostomies are reversed.